Washington Sea Grant Coastal Resilience Fellowship

 Host Application Includes the Following Elements:

-- Project Description: Project title, description, current status, project lead and team, needs, timeline, goals, additional projects (if applicable), organizational values
+2. Project Description: Project title, description, current status, project lead and team, needs, timeline, goals, additional projects (if applicable), organizational values.

-- Project overview including any specific tasks, timelines, partners or major project components.
-Projects should be specific however, it is ok to include descriptions of more than one potential project if applicable*.
-For all projects we encourage you to build in some amount of flexibility to align project activities with your fellow’s individual skills and interests. *Please note that some former fellows have felt that their host organization provided too many options/possibilities and a lack of clear direction or well defined project goals presented challenges.
+• Project overview including any specific tasks, timelines, partners or major project components.
+Projects should be specific however, it is okay to include descriptions of more than one potential project if applicable.
+For all projects we encourage hosts to build in some amount of flexibility to align project activities with your fellow’s individual skills and interests.
+Please note that some former fellows have felt that their host organization provided too many options/possibilities and a lack of clear direction or well defined project goals presented challenges.

 Acceptance of a Host Application Will be Based on the Following Criteria:

-- The inaugural year of this fellowship will focus on Washington’s Pacific Coast, but future cohorts may work on projects in other geographic areas.
-There is also opportunity for fellow projects to focus on work in other coastal communities, if there are natural synergies between work.
+• The inaugural year of this fellowship will focus on Washington’s Pacific Coast, but future cohorts may work on projects in some of the 15 coastal counties of Washington.
+There is also opportunity for the initial cohort of fellows to contribute to projects that support work in other coastal communities, if there are natural synergies that benefit all involved.

-- We recognize and respect that coastal communities interpret coastal resilience in different ways and we encourage potential hosts to define resilience projects in alignment with their community’s vision/priorities.
-For the purposes of this fellowship, coastal resilience refers to a community’s ability to prepare, recover, and bounce back from coastal hazards like sea level rise, flooding, erosion, and tsunami.
-Projects may encompass topics related to coastal hazards and climate adaptations, including, but not limited to, relocation efforts, vulnerability assessments, feasibility studies, community engagement plans, communications and education, and community cultural climate resilience efforts.
+• We recognize and respect that coastal communities interpret coastal resilience in different ways, and we encourage potential hosts to articulate their vision for resilience projects in alignment with their community’s vision/priorities.
+For the purposes of this fellowship, coastal resilience can include engagement, planning, and preparing for, designing, or implementing projects that help to address coastal hazards like sea level rise, flooding, erosion, and tsunami.
+Projects may encompass topics related to coastal hazards and climate adaptations, including, but not limited to, relocation efforts, vulnerability assessments, feasibility studies, community engagement plans and outreach, resilience strategies, planning and policy development, communications and education, and community cultural climate resilience efforts.
+We encourage hosts to think about coastal resilience holistically – for example, a project that addresses immediate or emerging hazards in a manner that also benefits community members, local economies, and the environment.

-- The level of educational and professional development benefits for the fellow.
+• The level of educational and professional development benefits and opportunities for the fellow provided by the host.

 Review the timeline at the top of this webpage for key dates.